TheAyos/lnp/README.md

 ## Coding Workflow : **Each time** you want to code !
 1. ```git fetch```
 2. Ensure you are on your own development branch ```git checkout YOURNAME``` (you can see the branch names with ```git branch```)
-3. When starting to work on a new feature, ensure your branch has the latest updates from the main branch : ```git rebase main && git push```
+3. When starting to work on a new feature, ensure your branch has the latest updates from the development branch : ```git rebase dev && git push```
    (Otherwise, just to make sure your local and remote branch are synced : ```git pull --rebase```)
 4. Code.....
 5. Stage your changed files : ```git add .```